kalelpark/Classification_ChestCT/readme.md

-# Classifying the presence or absence of a disease using chest X-ray data
+# Classification the presence or absence of a disease using chestCT

 ## Default
 ```bash